Scope & Methodology

 Sustainable Aviation Fuel (SAF) and Environmental Regulation

 The FAA and EPA are implementing sustainable aviation fuel mandates.
-Airlines must blend SAF into jet fuel, with requirements increasing over time.
-SAF costs 2-3x conventional Jet-A, but mandates force adoption.
-SAF production capacity is limited, creating supply constraints and potential cost inflation.
-Environmental regulation is a long-term cost pressure for all carriers.
+Airlines are required under FAA and EPA mandates to blend SAF into jet fuel, with blending percentages increasing over time.
+SAF costs exceed traditional jet fuel, creating cost pressures on CASM.

 International Expansion and Transatlantic Capacity